aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 1. Update the [current version](#current version)
 1. Distribute this new configuration throughout the system

-Failure to do so means that some clients will not find some records during the time the new configuration is being distributed.
+Failure to do so means that some clients will not find some items during the time the new configuration is being distributed.

 ### Version Number